ExhibitionOct 21, 2021-Apr 30, 2023

 The Nobel Peace Prize medal is shown in all its glory in the Medal Chamber.
 Here, visitors can experience the world's foremost symbol of peace.

-Unfortunately, we are closed for renovations in the period January-25.
-August of 2023.
+Unfortunately, we are closed due to essential renovation work in the period January - 1.
+December 2023.
 The Peace Prize exhibition, on the other hand, can be experienced in our digital exhibitions that are always open.
-Welcome back to an even better museum experience in August!
+Welcome back to an even better museum experience in December!

 The Peace Prize Medal was designed by Gustav Vigeland in 1901, and is in 18-carat gold.
 The medals that are produced for each new Peace Prize laureate and awarded at Oslo City Hall are still the same design.